rainbowsend/TIE-GCM-PDAF/README.md

 ```
 # Running

-The executable takes two positional arguments: the namelist file containing the TIE-GCM configuration and the namelist file containing the assimilation system configuration.
+The executable takes two positional arguments: the [namelist file](https://www.hao.ucar.edu/modeling/tgcm/tiegcm2.0/userguide/html/namelist.html#example-namelist-input-files) file containing the TIE-GCM configuration and the name list file containing the assimilation system configuration (explained below in section Configuration).

 To execute the assimilation system, use

 ```
 mpirun -np ${npes} bin/tiegcm5.0-pdaf ${tiegcm_nml} ${pdaf_nml}
 ```
+with

+*  the number of physical cores `${npes}`,
+*  the path to the TIE-GCM namlist file `${tiegcm_nml}`,
+*  and the path to the assimilation system namlist file `${pdaf_nml}`

+> [!Tip]
+> Use the mpirun option `--output-filename ./out --merge-stderr-to-stdout` to write the output of each rank into a different file.
+This makes reading the log much easier.

+> [!Note]
+At 2.5-deg resolution, it is not recommended to use more than 8 cores per model instance, as the speed-up is low above this number.

 # Configuration